wockradd/WebBrowser/README.md

 - [x] currentUrl should definetly be in webbrowser, not userdata
 - [x] just need to do a lot of refactoring, only add more features once its nice and clean
 - [ ] check if messing with menus while getting requests breaks everything
+- [ ] currently it saves everything to your history, even garbage urls, good or bad thing?

 ### View
 - [ ] history view